CogStack/MedCAT/README.md

 A simple tool for concept annotation from UMLS or any other source, similar to BioYODIE or SemEHR.

+### This is still experimental, it may not work all the time and code is not nicely organized and difficult to read.

 ## How to use
 First export the path to the `cat` repo:

 `export PYTHONPATH=/home/user/cat/`